toolboc/azure-iot-nvidia-jetson-deepstream-pnp/README.md

     ![](./assets/generatedefaultviews.png)

-    This process will analyaze our uploaded device capability model and do a "best effort" to create a viewing dashboard.
-Select the Generted "Overview" View and remove all of the windows it has created to start fresh.
+    This process will analyze our uploaded device capability model and do a "best effort" to create a viewing dashboard.
+Select the Generated "Overview" View and remove all of the windows it has created to start fresh.

     On the left-side panel, drag an "image" view over to the right-side and expand it to be 2x2: